-Officials set to throw open the first new station on Western Line in over 50 years, thanks to 2-km east-west bridge; locals rejoice
+Officials are all set to throw open the first new railway station on the Western Line in over 50 years, thanks to the 2-km east-west bridge; locals rejoice over development

 It’s not just road commuters who will reap the benefit of the newly opened Mrinal Gore flyover, which connects the east and west sides of Goregaon.
 Thanks to the bridge, the long awaited Oshiwara railway station is also expected to open in six months, spelling easier travel for rail commuters as well.